Chinese Studies

 Our PhD Chinese Studies programme will enable you to undertake a significant piece of research that aligns with our interests in a wide range of areas.

-Our research encompasses modern and contemporary cultures in China and Taiwan, including cinema and media; social and political history of China; and Chinese Buddhism.
-The study of contemporary Chinese art is especially aided by the close collaboration between researchers in Chinese Studies and regional art galleries in Manchester and the north-west.
+Our research encompasses modern and contemporary cultures in China and Taiwan.
+This includes cinema and media; social and political history of China; and Chinese Buddhism.
+The study of modern Chinese art benefits from close collaboration.
+Our researchers in Chinese Studies work closely with art galleries in Manchester and the north-west.

 Qualification, course duration and attendance options